 2. 888 Sport

 888 Sport has only been around since 2000, which seems incredible given that it is such a familiar name, and synonymous with racing the world over.
+888 Sport offers a great variety of betting promotions which are reviewed here and is definitely keeping up with the big sports betting brands.
 Some of the nicest features of this app include the ability to live stream the top races, and even to try some in-race betting – that’s when you place your bet after the horses are underway.
 It’s fast and furious action – just make sure you’ve got a good internet signal to avoid disaster!

 3. Sporting Life